 What is split lighting?

-Split lighting is a form of dramatic sidelighting.
-You position the light 90 degrees to the right or left of the subject, which results in the subject being split in two.
+It’s a form of dramatic sidelighting.
+You position the light 90 degrees to the right or left of the subject, which results in the subject being “split” in two.

 Is split lighting good for male portraits or female portraits?

-Split lighting is more common for male portraits, where skin and beard texture can be enhanced to great effect.
-But you can also use split lighting for female fashion photos, and you’ll sometimes find dramatic, split-lit portraits between the pages of glamour magazines.
+It’s more common in male portraits, where skin and beard textures can be enhanced to great effect.
+But you can also use it for female fashion photos and dramatic portraits.

-I’d recommend using split lighting when you’re after a very dramatic look, or when you want to bring out intense textures on a subject.
-Split lighting divides the subject in two, which adds a lot of depth, but also brings out small details; for softer portraits, this is less desirable.
+I’d recommend using the pattern when you’re after a very dramatic look or when you want to bring out intense textures on a subject.